Siemens denies report that it may cut 20,000 jobs

-MUNICH (Reuters) - German engineering giant Siemens (SIEGn.DE) denied on Friday a report by German monthly Manager Magazin that said it could cut 20,000 jobs as part of its “Vision 2020” strategy.
+MUNICH, Aug 24 (Reuters) - German engineering giant Siemens denied on Friday a report by German monthly Manager Magazin that said it could cut 20,000 jobs as part of its “Vision 2020” strategy.

 “We do not follow the reasoning behind the figures named in the magazine article.
 No statements of this kind were made,” Siemens said in a statement.